And some of you once were….

 rejected because of the shame he has brought on his family, sent to the servants quarters, he is greeted with forgiveness, acceptance and generosity.

 Instead of bare essentials, food and shelter, he is welcomed with a ring, a robe, a place of honor.

 This parable follows two others about lost sheep and lost coins.
 It is told against a backdrop of the “religious folk” mumbling about Jesus eating and associating with sinners.

 And an older brother who objects to the celebration.

 In this parable we see what God has planned all along, for all the sons and daughters who have wandered far from home.

-We see the heart of our Heavenly Father as this father runs to greet the prodigal over the objections of the older brother.
+We see the heart of God as this father runs to greet the prodigal over the objections of the older brother.